Working Beyond Boundaries

 Introducing “flexible working” can if managed well cut an organisations costs, reduce environmental impact, improve productivity, service resilience and customer focus, also provide a better work life balance for its people.
 But, for many this is now a standard and limited response that provides just enough to satisfy statutory requirements and token change.
 Indeed is this gesture to agility really setting the foundations for the necessary future business organisational step changes required to survive and thrive – if not what comes next and when ?

 What is needed is a much more radical response.
 Agile Working is multi dimensional – not just limited to doing the same work in the same way at a different time or place.
 It does incorporate time and place flexibility, but also involves doing work differently.
 It is more about transformation than change.
-As such, organisations must reach beyond current boundaries to develop more innovative and holistic outlooks that are not limited by the “cages” created by standard and piecemeal approaches often employed in the last decade which have failed to deliver promised potential.
+As such, organisations must reach beyond current boundaries to develop more innovative and holistic outlooks that are not limited by the “cages” created by standard and piecemeal approaches often employed by 20th century mindsets which have failed to deliver promised potential.

 However there are examples of success.
 Many Virgin Media employees are free to work remotely with video calls and shared documents from a variety of locations via PCs, laptops, tablets and mobile phones, following the deployment of Cisco Quad, WebEx and Unified Comms products.
 “The ability of social media to actively engage audiences is proven, and we’re making the most of collaboration software to bring new ways of working to Virgin Media,” said VM Chief Transformation & People Officer.
 “Our people will be able to connect using video, chat and activity feeds from the office, when working from home and on the go.
 We’re enabling a more flexible and collaborative work environment and will continue to deliver an outstanding experience to our people and, ultimately, a more agile and engaged workforce.”